SocialScienceDataLab/advances-in-r/README.md

 **Resources**

 The course loosely follows Hadley Wickhams "Advanced R" book.
-A free version of the book is available [here](http://adv-r.had.co.nz/); a physical chopy can be purchased [here](https://www.amazon.de/Advanced-Chapman-Hall-Hadley-Wickham/dp/1466586966).
+A free version of the book is available [here](http://adv-r.had.co.nz/); a physical copy can be purchased [here](https://www.amazon.de/Advanced-Chapman-Hall-Hadley-Wickham/dp/1466586966).